Ugh, monthly debt payments, am I right?

 Here’s what we usually recommend:

 First: Each month, aim to put something toward Future You — ideally 20% (or more, if you can swing it) of your take-home pay, but whatever you can do is great to start.
 That would include debt payments above the minimums, saving, and / or investing.
-(If you have a lot of debt or big financial goals, and you can swing it, it might even be good to do more than 20%.)
+Pro tip: Build this into your budget, which is one component of your financial wellness plan.

-Next: Once you’re free of those painful interest rates, switch focus and put that extra paper toward building an emergency fund of three to six months’ worth of take-home pay.
+Finally, with those nastier balances out of the way, it’s time to turn that Future You paper back toward your emergency fund, until you have roughly three to six months’ worth of take-home pay.
 (Don’t stop paying the minimum payments on any lower-interest rate debts, though.
 Missing minimums can wreak serious havoc on your credit report.)

-Then: When you only have debts with interest rates of less than 5% and have built up your emergency cushion, turn your entire focus to debts between 5–10% — and then investing.
+Then: When you only have debts with interest rates of less than 10% and have built up your emergency cushion, turn your entire focus to debts between 5–10% — and then investing.

-Why not pay those debts off, too?
+Why not pay those lower-interest debts off, too?
 So glad you asked.